AbhinavPraveen/UoP-HPC-Docs/source/user-guide/dropin.rst

 * Thursday 29th May - 11:00 to 12:00 - BGB401

 .. note::
-   There was previously a session schedules for Monday 5th May - 14:00 to 15:00 - BGB 401 in error as this is a bank holiday.
+   There was previously a session scheduled for Monday 5th May - 14:00 to 15:00 - BGB 401 in error as this is a bank holiday.
 This session will be held on Tuesday 6th May - 16:00 to 17:00 - BGB 410 instead.

 Past sessions were on: